Seamie Heffernan

-Heffernan has remained at Ballydoyle since then and rode his first Group One winner on Beckett in the 2000 National Stakes and his first Classic winner on Imagine in the Irish 1,000 Guineas in 2001.
+Heffernan remained at Ballydoyle for nearly three decades and rode his first Group One winner on Beckett in the 2000 National Stakes and his first Classic winner on Imagine in the Irish 1,000 Guineas in 2001.
 He has ridden a further nine Irish Classic winners, including four victories in the Irish Derby, in addition to riding the Epsom Derby runner-up in 2009 and 2010.
 He scored his first English Classic victory when Was won the 2012 Epsom Oaks.
 In 2019, Heffernan rode Anthony Van Dyck under trainer Aidan O'Brien to win his first Derby victory.
+The win he said stood out most, however, was winning the Breeders' Cup Turf on Highland Reel in 2016.

+On the eve of the 2024 Irish flat season, Heffernan announced he was leaving his permanent position at Ballydoyle for a new career as a freelance jockey, although both parties stressed there had been no falling out and said they expected to work together again in future.